 "A very fine novel, both disturbing and deeply moving, about a man’s quest to overcome his childhood trauma and confront the awful damage he has inflicted upon his own family and upon himself...
 Ultimately redemptive."

-Judge for the William Faulkner-William Wisdom Gold Medal for the Novel in October, 2016
+- John Gregory Brown, Judge for the William Faulkner-William Wisdom Gold Medal for the Novel, 2016